Post Harvest Management in Apple Ber

 • The right quality of CFBs (corrugated fiber boxes) with proper ventilation and handling convenience are required.

-• These boxes should be capable of carrying defined load (10-15 Kgs), trade and transport friendly medium should be used with appropriate weight and proper cushioning (newspapers/paper cuts) to protect the fruits from mechanical impacts during transportations.
+• These boxes should be capable of carrying defined load (10-15 Kgs).
+Proper cushioning (newspapers/paper cuts) to protect the fruits from mechanical impacts during transportations.

-• Usually, 5-6 steps of loading and unloading takes place until it reaches the consumer.
+• Usually, 5-6 steps of loading and unloading takes place until it reaches the consumer (long distance markets).

-• Cartons need to have packaging details, No. of fruits, Net.
-Wt., Gross Wt., Date of Packaging, Quality specification/ Grade respectively.
+• Cartons need to have proper label having information of grower, address & packaging details, (No. of fruits, Net.
+Wt., Gross Wt., Date of Packaging, Quality specification/ Grade respectively).

-Seal the cartons with branded (farm/fruit) BOPP (Biaxially Polypropylene Tapes) and also use plastics strips to seal the package.
+• Seal the cartons with branded (farm/fruit) BOPP (Biaxially Polypropylene Tapes) and also use strips for handling convenience.

 Storage-